 Cost: $3 Donation Suggested

-The Cathedral of St. John the Baptist is stunning, and it easily tops my list of must-see places in Savannah, Georgia!
+The Cathedral of St. John the Baptist is stunning and easily tops my list of must-see places!

 Whenever you see photos of the Savannah skyline, you can’t miss its two iconic steeples reaching towards the heavens.
 They’re particularly impressive at night when they’re all lit up.